Harleston (1813 ship): Early British career

+Whaler

-WhalerHarleston sailed on her first whaling voyage in 1821 under the command of Isaac Brightman, and bound for Timor.
-She returned on 9 November 1822 with 420 casks, (seal?) skins, feathers, ivory, and 45 elephant teeth.Harleston sailed on her second whaling voyage on 10 May 1823 under the command of Captain Gulliver, bound for Timor and the Japans.
+Harleston sailed on her first whaling voyage in 1821 under the command of Isaac Brightman, and bound for Timor.
+She returned on 9 November 1822 with 420 casks, (seal?) skins, feathers, ivory, and 45 elephant teeth.

+Harleston sailed on her second whaling voyage on 10 May 1823 under the command of Captain Gulliver, bound for Timor and the Japans.
 She was reported to have been at Timor on 16 December with 200 barrels. in June-July 1824 she was off the coast of Japan with 500 barrels.
 In September she was again at Timor, but now with 700 barrels.
 In January 1825 she had 900 barrels.

 Lloyd's Register for 1825 shows Harleston's master as T. Gulliver, and her owner as Ward.

 Fate

 On 26 March 1826 Harleston put into Mauritius in an unseaworthy state while returning to London from Timor.
 The surveyors at Mauritius condemned her and she was then sold for breaking up.
 Her cargo of 200 tons of oil was transferred to Minerva, Norris, master, for shipment to London.